GANESHSN20/clinic_management_system/README.md

 **Syeda Umme Kulsum** and
 **Ganesh S N**
-Both team members contributed equally to all features and testing.
+, both team members contributed equally to all features and testing.

 ## 📜 License